Tayruh/sadako/tokens.md

 Any line beginning with this token will be ignored by the script.

-Be sure not to confuse this with the `//` tag token described below.
-If this token begins a line, it's a comment.
-If it is preceded by any text, it'll be considered a tag token.
-If you dislike this or find it confusing, feel free to change the token string to something you find more desirable.

 Unlike JavaScript, a `//` comment token will never comment out half a line of text.
 If you need to do this, use the `/* */` comment block.

 **variable**: _sadako.token.comment_